 After a long period of unprecedented safety, airline travel has become increasingly risky.
 Crew members have become overly reliant on cockpit automation.
 Novel aircraft designs present new failure modes.
 Air traffic controllers are subjected to ever-increasing workload.
 Perhaps most importantly, the FAA has abdicated its duty to regulate aircraft manufacturers, instead allowing them to self-certify their designs as safe even when they aren’t.

 Now more than ever it falls upon the civil justice system–judges and juries–to hold the industry accountable.
 At Danko Meredith Trial Lawyers, we have a passion for aviation safety.
-If you or family member was injured in an airline accident, contact us today to discuss your case with an experienced airline accident lawyer.
+If you or family member was injured in an airline accident, contact us today to discuss your case with an experienced aviation accident lawyer.

-We’ve represented the families of the following airline disasters whose aftermath brought about industry change:
+Our aviation accident lawyers have represented the families of the following airline disasters whose aftermath brought about industry change:

 Danko Meredith Trial Lawyers have what it takes to negotiate or litigate any airline disaster, either domestic or international, according to the clients’ unique needs.